 The long awaited 6th ARA Youth Ambassador Camp in early April has set the scene for a challenging and rewarding year ahead for the new recruits.

 The camp is the annual launching pad for ARA’s Youth Ambassador program, which develops leadership skills in high school students who are passionate about refugee issues.
-The program provides young people with training and experience to advocate for refugees and asylum seekers, and guides them to engage with the broader community to promote harmony and understanding.
+The program provides young people with training and experience to advocate for refugees and humanitarian migrants, and guides them to engage with the broader community to promote harmony and understanding.

 This year’s group consists of 44 young people from 9 different high schools across Adelaide.
 The camp was the first time they met as a group.
 Held at Woodhouse Activity Centre, the 3 day gathering included mental, creative and physical activities for personal and group growth: